Click Tabs to View Guidance by Letter

 G

-ghetto, inner city: Terms used as synonyms for sections of cities inhabited by poor people or minorities.
+ghetto, inner city, urban: Terms used as synonyms for sections of cities inhabited by poor people or Black people.
 Avoid these descriptions because of their negative connotations.
 Often the name of the neighborhood is the best choice.
 Section, district or quarter may also be used.
-Urban is also acceptable.

-Gullah: Creole blend of Elizabethan English and African languages, born of necessity on Africa’s slave coast and developed in slave communities of isolated plantations of the coastal South.
-Even after the Sea Islands were freed in1861, the Gullah speech flourished because of the island’s separation from the mainland.
+Gullah: A Creole blend of Elizabethan English and African languages, born of necessity on Africa’s slave coast and developed in slave communities of isolated plantations of the coastal South.
+Even after the Sea Islands were freed in 1861, the Gullah speech flourished because of the island’s separation from the mainland.
 Access to the islands was by water until the 1950s.
 (See Sea Islands.)

 H

-Hair: When describing a person’s hair in news stories, ask what style the hair is, don’t assume.
+hair: When describing a person’s hair in news stories, ask what style the hair is, don’t assume.
 Black hair comes in a variety of styles and textures.
-A few include:

 HBCUs: Acronym for historically Black colleges and universities.
+Cheyney University of Pennsylvania became the nation’s first HBCU on February 25, 1837.
 There are 105 institutions founded primarily for the education of African Americans, although their charters are not exclusionary.
 Most HBCUs are 50 to 100 years old.
 HBCU is acceptable on second reference and in headlines.

 I